 • Understand the organization’s goals, connect their day-to-day activities with these goals, and get a sense of fulfilment from working toward a common goal; and

 • Execute the most important goals while managing the whirlwind of urgent daily tasks.

 The 4 Disciplines of Execution (4DX)

 4DX is not merely a set of practices.
 It’s a set of timeless disciplines that jointly form an operating system that must be applied as a whole.

-We’ll now summarize these 4 disciplines (including the details of the 1st discipline) and what it means to apply them to your team and organization.
-Do get a copy of our full 14-page summary for more details or get the full mojo from the book.
+We’ll now summarize these 4 disciplines of execution (including the details of the 1st discipline) and what it means to apply them to your team and organization.
+Do get our complete version of The 4 Disciplines of Execution summary (click here for full 14-page summary) for more details.

 1. THE DISCIPLINE OF FOCUS: Focus on your Wildly Important Goals (WIGs)